namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

   button "Continue":
     on click:
-      do flow "register_user" with name: name
+      do flow is "register_user" with name: name

-page "hello" at "/hello":
+page is "hello" at "/hello":
   state name is ""

   input "Your name" as name